 Peaceful takeover...

-Tianjin is after some fierce fighting in the outskirts of the city under control of the PLA.
+Tianjin came after some fierce fighting in the outskirts of the city under control of the PLA.
 In December 1948, Song Feiqing and numerous other prominent figures in Tianjin made a collective plea to the local Nationalist authorities.
 They requested that the ongoing conflict with the Communists either be relocated outside the city or, alternatively, that hostilities be ceased altogether, effectively surrendering.
-The group was cognizant of the devastating consequences witnessed during the fall of Changchun to Communist forces and sought to prevent a similar calamity from befalling Tianjin.
+The group was cognizant of the devastating consequences witnessed during the fall of Changchun (see below) to Communist forces and sought to prevent a similar calamity from befalling Tianjin.

 "Fifty-three such purges had occurred one month after the seizure of Tianjin, forcing many capitalists to flee to Hong Kong.
 As a result, no more than 30% of private enterprises were still in business several months later."

-To restore the economy and to facilitate the regime change in this town, the prominent political leader Liu Shaoqi handles the problems.
+To restore the economy and to facilitate the regime change in this town, the prominent political leader Liu Shaoqi handled the problems.
 Liu Shaoqi was present from April 10 till May 7, 1949, and Liu told leaders that they should centralize city government by having the municipal bureaucracy assume tasks that local districts had been handling.
 Neighborhood organizations were in charge of too many things Liu said, which wasted time and resources and was an example of “village work style.”

 "The city is concentrated, so work should also be concentrated."